 And just when you think there’s nothing more to see in the sky, black guillemots, looking like limited-edition pigeons, show themselves off, and the thick-billed murre, also called Brünnich’s Guillemot, flies the auk flag high as the sensational landscapes in the backdrop keep your eyes glued to the viewfinder for most of your wakeful time.

-Please note: We assemble for this Tour on 25 July 2019 at Longyearbyen, Svalbard, and depart from the same place on 4 August.
+Please note: We assemble for this Tour at Longyearbyen, Svalbard, and depart from the same place.
 Travel between your home and Longyearbyen is not included in the Tour fee, but all requisite assistance with air travel will be provided.

-Arriving in Longyearbyen, we assemble at a designated point and are transferred to our mobile home for the rest of the expedition, the MS Origo – a highly able, impressively furnished and comfortable expedition ship, at around 04:00 p.m.
-After everyone has arrived and completed the paper work, we board the ship and depart Longyearbyen.
+Arriving in Longyearbyen, we assemble at a designated point and are transferred to our mobile home for the rest of the expedition, our ship – a highly able, impressively furnished and comfortable expedition ship, at around 04:00 p.m.
+After everyone has arrived and completed the paperwork, we board the ship and depart Longyearbyen.
 After settling down, we meet for an introductory dinner and discuss the strategy for the rest of the days while our vessel is cruising steadily in a northwesterly direction.

 From this day onwards, there is no set itinerary for the rest of the Tour until our return to Longyearbyen eight days later.